Pratt & Whitney E-STEM Awards FAQs

 This is the first time I’ve ever submitted a grant application.
 How can I be successful?

 We encourage you to watch our Applicant Webinar, where we provided tips and tricks for how to submit a successful proposal.
-Here is the recording of the Applicant Webinar, with English subtitles here: https://youtu.be/r7n3y3vPPCU.
+The recording can be found here: https://www.youtube.com/watch?v=rqwWZrz7yK0.

 English is not my first language.
 Will I be penalized for this?

 No. We are most interested in the details of your proposed project.
-We encourage applicants to watch our Applicant Webinar that took place on June 8.
-The recording can be found here, with English subtitles: https://youtu.be/GKhrnBYE8LQ.
+We encourage applicants to watch our Applicant Webinar that took place on May 29.
+The recording can be found here: https://www.youtube.com/watch?v=rqwWZrz7yK0.
 We also encourage our reviewers to focus on the strength of the proposed project, not the applicant's writing skills.

 I want to receive this grant funding, but I cannot commit to attending professional development sessions.
 Can I still apply?